 In a German study that appeared European Neuropsychopharmacology in 2014, researchers found that BCP helped relieve pain associated with inflammation.

-Researchers interpreted the results of this study to suggest that BCP could be an effective remedy for relieving pain, a problem that impacts at least 116 million Americans.
+Researchers interpreted the results of this study to suggest that BCP could be an effective remedy for relieving pain.
+This is a problem that impacts at least 116 million Americans.
 4

 Boosts Immune System Function

-In 2013, researchers from the Department of Microbiology and Immunology at the Virginia Commonwealth University School of Medicine determined that the CB2 receptor was linked to immune function, suggesting that BCP, by binding to CB2, helps support the immune system.
+In 2013, researchers determined that the CB2 receptor was linked to immune function, suggesting that BCP, by binding to CB2, helps support the immune system.
 5

 Alleviates Stress and Anxiety